buqingyi/buqingyi_sciencewebsite/README.md

 **4. Molecular identification of Pseudomonas aeruginosa epidemic strains in clinical samples to prevent nosocomial infections**

-**5. Antibiotic resistance of pathogenic and commensal bacteria in airway microbiome (to identify the overall effects of antibiotics treatment on human microbiome)**
+**5. Antibiotic resistance of pathogenic and commensal bacteria in airway microbiome (to identify the comprehensive effects of antibiotics treatment on human microbiome)**

 **6. Collabration projects with other teams by providing analyses with well-established methods, such as microbiome investigation, functional genomics analysis or deep sequencing data analysis**